mgf0911/CloudGuard-China/AWS-China-templates/README.md

     <tbody>
         <tr>
             <td rowspan="2" width="40%">
-           Deploys and configures two Security Gateways as a Cluster.<br/><br/>For more details, refer to the <a href="https://sc1.checkpoint.com/documents/IaaS/WebAdminGuides/EN/CloudGuard_Network_for_AWS_Cluster_DeploymentGuide/Default.htm">CloudGuard Network for AWS Security Cluster R80.20 and Higher Deployment Guide</a>.
+           Deploys and configures an AWS Auto Scaling group configured for Gateway Load Balancer in a Centralized Security VPC.<br/><br/>For more details, refer to the <a href="https://sc1.checkpoint.com/documents/IaaS/WebAdminGuides/EN/CloudGuard_Network_for_AWS_Cluster_DeploymentGuide/Default.htm">CloudGuard Network for AWS Security Cluster R80.20 and Higher Deployment Guide</a>.
             </td>
             <td width="40%">Creates a new VPC and deploys a Cluster into it.</td>
             <td><a href="https://console.aws.amazon.com/cloudformation/home#/stacks/create/review?templateURL=https://cgi-cfts.s3.amazonaws.com/cluster/cluster-master.yaml&stackName=Check-Point-Cluster"><img src="./launch.png"/></a></td>